SitecorePowerShell/Book/interactive-dialogs.md

 # Interactive Dialogs

-We've provided the command *Read-Variable* to provide a dialog for collective user input.
-The following table outlines the different options available.
+We've provided a few commands to interact with the user through dialogs.

+### Alert

+The *Show-Alert* commands provides the user with a notification that can acknowledged with an **OK** button.